eltreum0/eltruism/README.md

 Reskinned Character Panel for Retail, featuring expanded character art, class icon and class colors\
 Reskinned Character Panel for TBC and Classic, featuring ilvl, class icon and class colors\
 Add a Level Up Toast frame for TBC and Classic\
-Add item levels to Character Panel in TBC/Classic\
+Add item levels to Character Panel in TBC/Classic, which is a fork of Simple Item levels by Kemayo\
 Expanded Talent Trees for TBC/Classic\
 Add borders to frames, which can be customized in style and size/color\
 Expanded Stables, showing all hunter pets in one window.
 This module is a fork of Improved Stable Frame by Cybeloras.
 License information in the Licenses folder\